-The ever-increasing body of research on academic dishonesty and misconduct reflects widespread concern about these practices (Kerkvliet, 1994; de Lambert, Ellen and Taylor, 2003; Brimble and Stevenson-Clarke, 2006; Teixeira and Rocha, 2010; Wilkinson, 2009; Allen et al. 2013; Stack, 2015).
-Brimble and Stevenson-Clarke (2006) find that not only is academic dishonesty widespread, it is also often underestimated by universities.
+The widespread concern about academic dishonesty and misconduct is reflected in the everincreasing body of research on these practices (Kerkvliet, 1994; de Lambert, Ellen and Taylor, 2003; Brimble and Stevenson-Clarke, 2006; Teixeira and Rocha, 2010; Wilkinson, 2009; Allen et al. 2013; Stack, 2015).
 Glater (2006) warns of the alarming magnitude of cheating among university students, the increasing pervasiveness of the phenomenon within academia and the detrimental impact it might have on the 'real world,' as the decisions student make once they leave university and commence working are influenced by their perception of what comprises ethical behaviour (Lawson, 2004; Teixeira and Rocha, 2006).

-In 2010, Brown, Weible and Olmosk's research found that 49% of students in undergraduate marketing classes admitted cheating in 1988 versus 100% of the students in an undergraduate management class in 2008.
+Research conducted by Brown, Weible and Olmosk (2010) found that 49% of students in undergraduate marketing classes admitted cheating in 1988 versus 100% of the students in an undergraduate management class in 2008.